psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 4th S. II Dec.
 12, '68

-Custom on All Souls' Day. —In two villages lying side by side in the line which marks off Staffordshire from Cheshire, and doubtless elsewhere, bands of children go from house to house, on the evening of All Souls' Day, begging for biscuits, nuts, apples, and the like—all of which they call "soul-cakes" or "sow-cakes" (pronounced "sowl-cake" or "sow"-cake”), in doggrel ballads such as these: —
+Custom on All Souls' Day. —In two villages lying side by side in the line which marks off Staffordshire from Cheshire, and doubtless elsewhere, bands of children go from house to house, on the evening of All Souls' Day, begging for biscuits, nuts, apples, and the like—all of which they call "soul-cakes" or "sow-cakes" (pronounced "sowl-cake" or "sow"-cake"), in doggrel ballads such as these: —

 (1.)
 Step into your cellar—see what you can find: